willem-vanheemstrasystems/swagger-headstart/SWG_NodeJS02/README.md

 If all is valid in ```/api/swagger/swagger.yaml``` the prompt will say:
 Results: 0 errors, 0 warnings

+#MongoDB

+Make sure you have MongoDB running before starting the application.
+(On Windows run mongod.exe)

 ##Starting:

 From within the 'swagger-integration' directory type: